Prima scriptura

-Prima scriptura is the Christian doctrine that canonized scripture is "first" or "above all other" sources of divine revelation.
-Implicitly, this view suggests that, besides canonical scripture, there can be other guides for what a believer should believe and how they should live, such as the Holy Spirit, created order, traditions, charismatic gifts, mystical insight, angelic visitations, conscience, common sense, the views of experts, the spirit of the times or something else.
-Prima scriptura suggests that ways of knowing or understanding God and his will that do not originate from canonized scripture are perhaps helpful in interpreting that scripture, but testable by the canon and correctable by it, if they seem to contradict the scriptures.
-Prima scriptura is upheld by the Anglican and Methodist traditions of Christianity, which suggest that Scripture is the primary source for Christian doctrine, but that "tradition, experience, and reason" can nurture the Christian religion as long as they are in harmony with the Bible."
-Pentecostals generally uphold prima scriptura with an emphasis on the leading of the Holy Spirit rather than tradition.
+16th century Gospel book, so-called Évangéliaire de Quercentius (Liège, 1564–65) in the collection of Museum Grand Curtius, Liège, Belgium.

+Prima scriptura (Church Latin for 'scripture first') is the Christian doctrine that canonized scripture is "first" or "above all other" sources of authority, but that its interpretation may involve other sources.
+It also treats revelation and reason as related gifts from God, since written revelation must be interpreted through the use of reason.
+The doctrine is historically held by Anglicans and Methodists.

 Contrast with sola scriptura

 Prima scriptura is sometimes contrasted to sola scriptura, which literally translates "by the scripture alone".
 The former doctrine as understood by many Protestants—particularly Evangelicals—is that the Scriptures are the sole infallible rule of faith and practice, but that the Scriptures' meaning can be mediated through many kinds of secondary authority, such as the ordinary teaching offices of the Church, antiquity, the councils of the Christian Church, reason, and experience.
 An increasing number of Evangelicals cite Scripture itself to support prima scriptura, referring to such teaching as 'walking' or being 'led by the Spirit' as quoted by the Apostle Paul.

 However, sola scriptura rejects any original infallible authority other than the Bible.
 Church councils, preachers, biblical commentators, private revelation, or even a message allegedly from an angel are not an original authority alongside the Bible in the sola scriptura approach, and the authority of most of these is seen as derivative of and subject to examination via the Scriptures; as per 1 John 4:1 the claims of "angelic" messages are to be readily and rigorously examined against the Scriptures in order to certify or refute them.

 Both may be contrasted with nuda scriptura, which rejects any authority of any sort other than the Bible; this doctrine is very common amongst fundamentalists.